Picking the right fishing line for trout

 Red Fishing Line Does Not Disappear Underwater

 It should also come as no surprise that yellow fishing line remains highly visible underwater.
-Now you may want to still consider using it if you are in a situation where you are wanting to be able to keep track of where your line is.
+Now you may want to still consider using it if you are in a situation where you want to be able to keep track of where your line is.
 In this situation, a leader of a less visible color will be helpful in not spooking fish.

 Clear Or Tinted Fishing Lines Work Best